 When the SBBC approves the necessary budget increases for these projects, the Budget flags are removed and replaced with an "Additional Funding" notation in the project's scope of work on the school's School Spotlight.
-A review of the School Spotlight for each school identifies Primary Renovations projects at 80 schools where additional funding totaling more than \$221 million has been approved by the SBBC.
+A review of the School Spotlight for each school identifies Primary Renovations projects at 98 schools where additional funding totaling more than \$264 million has been approved by the SBBC.
+These projects are identified in Appendix 3.